grote/nextcloud-android/CONTRIBUTING.md

 Out transition to new APIs is a continuous process.
 Contributors might be asked by code reviewers to refrain from  using specific Android APIs considered problematic and to use Nextcloud APIs instead.
-In extreme cases we might decide to put specific feature on hold until we provide platform API replacement.
+In extreme cases we might decide to put specific features on hold until we provide platform API replacement.

 If in doubt, ask Nextcloud developers.
 App undergoes a process of intense refactoring and situation